ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 >
 > > ## Answer
 > >
-> > In this episode, we will need to do 2 tasks:
+> > In this episode, we will need to do the following two tasks:
 > >
 > > - A preprocessing task that converts the gridded temperature data to a timeseries
 > >   of global temperature anomalies